 All IT projects are prioritized, evaluated and approved for implementation by means of a standardized portfolio and project management process.
-The risks of non-implementation are evaluated, as are the actual benefits of the project.
+The risks of nonimplementation are evaluated, as are the actual benefits of the project.
 This process also includes standardized approval and implementation.

-The IT change management process has been expanded again, and in addition to prioritization and risk evaluation also includes clear specifications for testing as well as rollbacks in the event of errors.
+The IT service management processes have been expanded again, and in addition to prioritization and risk evaluation also include clear specifications for testing as well as rollbacks in the event of errors.
+It also conducts change management and service request fulfillment.
 Approval is given by the "Change Advisory Board", which meets every week to discuss and evaluate all of the consequences and risks to operations before giving approval.
+In addition, extensive problem management was introduced in order to avoid recurring disruptions in the long term.

-In order to ensure the 100% availability of the production supply chain and deal with the associated risks in the event of a system outage, manual contingency plans have been introduced and established at the SMP Group.
+In order to ensure the 100% availability of the production supply chain and deal with the associated risks in the event of a system outage, manual contingency plans have been introduced and established at SMP.

-We consider the likelihood of the IT risks described occurring to be low.
+We consider the likelihood of the IT risks described occurring to be normal.
 The potential impacts of these risks on the Company's ability to achieve our projected targets for revenue and profit could be severe.